sleb/joe/README.md

 - High-level `Emulator` struct that coordinates all components
 - Complete emulation loop with cycle execution and timing control
 - Real-time display updates with smart rendering optimization
-- Configurable execution modes (continuous, final-only, verbose)
+- Configurable execution modes (continuous, verbose)
 - Statistics tracking and comprehensive reporting
 - Signal handling (Ctrl+C) with graceful shutdown
 - Clean API for both library use and CLI integration